Hokusai Reborn

 The Production Team

 There is a very interesting aspect to this project that is very different from our previous work.
-These new prints will not be 'reproductions', in the sense that they are freshly carved versions of something that was already carved years ago.
-Our team will be working from the drawings, something very unfamiliar to craftsmen these days.
+These new prints are not 'reproductions', in the sense that they are freshly carved versions of something that was already carved years ago.
+Our team worked directly from the drawings, something very unfamiliar to craftsmen these days.

-We are going to use three carvers: Dave, his co-worker Chon-san (who carved the most recent two designs in the Eight Views series), and Motoharu Asaka, a traditional carver of Dave's age.
-These three men are going to do four designs each (from the four overall themes represented in this set: Chinese legends, early Asian Buddhism from India, the natural world, and 'miscellany') will each bring their own 'taste' to the designs - a natural consequence of the production process.
-It is going to be of great interest to see the differences as we move along.
+A group of our carvers worked together on this project: Dave, his co-worker Chon-san (who carved the most recent two designs in the Eight Views series), and Taran Casey, a young man from Wales who is here in Tokyo studying with Mr. Motoharu Asaka.
+These three did four designs each (from the four overall themes represented in this set: Chinese legends, early Asian Buddhism from India, the natural world, and 'miscellany') and each brought their own 'taste' to the designs - a natural consequence of the production process.

 The Set of Prints ...